drohmer/CSE104/B_javascript/02_event/readme.md

 ## DOM modification on events

-It is possible to modify the DOM in response to event, for instance in adding new elements.
+It is possible to modify the DOM in response to events, for instance in adding new elements.

 * Consider the following HTML and JavaScript code